-Since the release of macOS High Sierra some extensions must be approved for the corresponding applications to work as expected.
-This includes your Intego software as described in the article Allowing Intego Extensions in High Sierra.
+Since the release of macOS High Sierra, some extensions must be approved for the corresponding applications to work as expected.
+This includes your Intego software as described in the article Allowing Intego Extensions in macOS.

-There is a known issue in macOS High Sierra that causes this process not to work as expected in some cases.
+There is a known issue in macOS which may cause this process not to work as expected in some cases.
 You can read more about it in this Apple discussion thread.

-To resolve the issue, a user must either temporarily disable SIP and then re-enable it after installing the software or; perform a clean reinstall of macOS High Sierra.
+To resolve the issue, a user must either temporarily disable SIP and then re-enable it after installing the software or; perform a clean reinstall of macOS.
 If you choose to temporarily disable SIP, it is important that you uninstall the software, disable SIP, then reinstall the software again.

-First, boot macOS into Recovery Mode.
-To do this, restart your computer and hold down the Command+R (⌘+R) keys simultaneously when you hear the boot chime.
+To do this on an Intel based Mac, restart your computer and hold down the Command+R (⌘+R) keys simultaneously when you hear the boot chime.

 Once in Recovery mode, open a Terminal window from the Utilities drop-down menu at the top of the screen.

 Type the following into the Terminal window: csrutil disable

 Press the Enter/Return key, and you’ll see a message stating that System Integrity Protection has been disabled and that the machine needs to restart for changes to take effect.

 Now, restart your Mac and SIP should be disabled.
 You can now install your software without any conflict from this service.

 Once you have installed the software, restart in macOS Recovery mode again using the same method that you used from above, then open a Terminal window and type: csrutil enable